artfauq/chatbox/README.md

 Node.js must be installed to run the application.
 Please find more [here](https://nodejs.org/).

-To run the application, install required dependencies with `npm install` and `bower install`.
+To run the application, install required dependencies with `npm install`.

-Then, run `node app.js` to start the server and go to `http://localhost:8080`.
+Run `npm run server` to start the Socket.IO server on port 5000.

+Run `npm start` to start a local development server.

+Run `npm build` to build to the `/dist` directory.

 ## Screenshots